Inductive and Coinductive Topological Generation with Church's thesis and the Axiom of Choice: Introduction

-The aim of this paper is to further extend \mfind\ by also including the coinductive topological methods developed by P. Martin-L{\"o}f and G. Sambin in \cite{somepoints,postop} in order to describe both open and closed subsets of a pointfree topology in a primitive way following G. Sambin's approach of Positive Topology in \cite{somepoints}.
-For example, inductive and coinductive definitions are necessary to provide a constructive and predicative version of results like the coreflection of the category of locales in that of open locales in \cite{mv04}, or the embedding of the category of locales in that of positive topologies in \cite{emb}.
+This paper aims to further extend \mfind\ by also including the coinductive topological methods introduced by P. Martin-L{\"o}f and G. Sambin in~\cite{somepoints,postop} to describe both open and closed subsets of a point-free topology, later developed as Positive Topology in~\cite{somepoints}.
+Instances of such inductive and coinductive definitions seem necessary to provide a constructive and predicative version of results like the coreflection of the category of locales in that of open locales in~\cite{mv04}, or the embedding of the category of locales in that of positive topologies in~\cite{emb}.

-To meet our purpose, here we build a two-level extension of \mfind, by enriching both levels of \mfind\ with Martin-L{\"o}f and Sambin's coinductive definitions necessary to generate Sambin's Basic Topologies in \cite{somepoints, postop}, namely inductively generated basic covers (used to describe pointfree formal open subsets) enriched with a positivity relation (used to describe pointfree formal closed subsets),
+To meet our purpose, here we build a two-level extension \mfcind\ of \mfind, by enriching both levels of \mfind\ with Martin-L{\"o}f and Sambin's coinductive definitions necessary to generate Sambin's Basic Topologies in~\cite{somepoints, postop}, namely inductively generated basic covers (used to describe pointfree formal open subsets) enriched with a positivity relation (used to describe pointfree formal closed subsets),

-Then the aim of our paper is two-fold.
-On one hand we want to show that our extension \mfcind\ is a two-level theory in the sense of \cite{mtt} by showing that its intensional level, called \mttcind, is consistent with $\ac$ and $\ct$.
-On the other hand, we want to show the expectation that the addition of coinductive topological definitions to \mttind\ does not increase its consistency strength by reducing the consistency of \mttcind{\bf +CT+AC} to the consistency of {\bf CZF +REA} through various interpretations.
+Then, we prove two main results concerning \mfcind.
+First, we show that \mfcind\ is a two-level theory in the sense of~\cite{mtt} by showing that its intensional level, called \mttcind, is consistent with $\ac$ and $\ct$.
+Second, we show the expectation that the addition of coinductive topological definitions to \mttind\ does not increase its consistency strength by reducing the consistency of \mttcind{\bf +CT+AC} to the consistency of {\bf CZF +REA} through various interpretations.
+We reach this goal in two ways.